- Original / Generic tool comparison

 AWG 10/12 are the optimum wire sizes for Mini-Fit Sr.

-These look identical to Mini-Fit Jr, but quite a bit smaller.
+These look similar to Mini-Fit Jr, but scaled down.
 Not often seen in consumer products but has occasional use in small ‘DC’ / ITX / Automotive PC power supply applications.
 I’ve also seen them in other unusual applications such as the connector on the DC end of the plug pack for HP Printers and Cisco routers.

 - 63819-0000: Official crimp tool